netdata/netdata/installer/README.md

 The best way to install Netdata is directly from source.
 Our **automatic installer** will install any required system packages and compile Netdata directly on your systems.

-> **IMPORTANT**<br/>
+!!! warning
-> Do not use Netdata packages distributed by third parties.
+    Do not use Netdata packages distributed by third parties.
     In most of the cases, these packages are either too old or broken.

 1. [Automatic one line installation](#one-line-installation), easy installation from source, **this is the default**
 2. [Any Linux 64bit, pre-built static binary](#linux-64bit-pre-built-static-binary), static binary package for any 64bit Linux